CompCy-lab/microglia-aging-clock/README.md

 git clone https://github.com/CompCy-lab/microglia-aging-clock
 ```

-Then enter the microglia-aging-clock working directory as,
+Once you have cloned the respository, change your working directory as,

 ```
 cd microglia-aging-clock